rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 **Warning:** Note that bors only runs the tests with the full stage 2 build; therefore, while the tests **usually** work fine with stage 1, there are some limitations.
-In particular, `./x.py test --stage 1` (ie.,
+In particular, the stage1 compiler doesn't work well with procedural macros or custom derive tests.

 ## Running an individual test